latex-access/latex-access/readme.txt

 instead.
 It is hoped that cursor rooting will be implemented in the future.

-The scripts also translate the current line into English speech which is then spoken by jaws.
+The scripts also translate the current line into English speech which is then spoken by jaws/emacspeak.

 The Python scripts provide output in a large area of mathematics, such as fractions, superscripts and subscripts, calculus notation, set theory notation, and a large number of mathematical symbols.

-The scripts currently interface to Jaws for Windows, version 5 and above.
+The scripts currently interface to Jaws for Windows, (version 5 and above), as well as emacspeak.
+For documentation regarding the emacspeak interface and installation, please see the "README.emacs" file located in the emacs branch of the svn checkout.

 To install the scripts on a machine running windows and Jaws version 5 or higher, do the following.

 1. Download the latest stable release of version 2 of the Python software from